Muasajnr/BloodDonationApp-development/README.md

-BloodDonationApp that facilitates location and matching of donors to recipients.
+Blood DonationApp that facilitates location and matching of donors to recipients.